58bits/dotfiles/README.markdown

 Nice PS1 prompt from Wayne E. Seguin [http://beginrescueend.com/ of RVM fame](http://beginrescueend.com/) which can be found in the contrib section of RVM.
 [https://github.com/wayneeseguin/rvm/blob/master/contrib/ps1_functions](https://github.com/wayneeseguin/rvm/blob/master/contrib/ps1_functions)
-A copy of the function is also in the bash/functions directory - so that it can be sourced before RVM is installed.
+A copy of the function is also in the bash/functions directory - so that it can be sourced without RVM is installed.

 The Bitstream Vera Sans Mono fonts are also included in the repo:
 [http://www-old.gnome.org/fonts/](http://www-old.gnome.org/fonts/)